Skip to content

 5. The Mighty (and multifunctional) Atlas Mountains

 Besides wine, another thing that most travelers are surprised to hear is that Morocco has snow.
 That’s right!
 For a country that contains the Sahara desert, you can also find snow (and even ski resorts) in the Atlas Mountains.
 The Atlas Mountains are perhaps Morocco’s most rugged landscapes.
-Stretching 2,500 kilometers from the Mediterranean to the Atlantic, and up to a maximum height of 4,167 meters, these mountains continue their way into Algeria and Tunisia.
+Stretching 2,500 kilometers from the Mediterranean to the Atlantic, and up to a maximum height of 4,167 meters (13,671 feet), these mountains continue their way into Algeria and Tunisia.
 There are so many things to do in the Atlas Mountains, from cycling, hiking, taking camel rides, and even seeing the sun rise in a hot air balloon.

 Morocco Atlas Mountain, The Valfers